-Is Nursing Home Neglect Medical Malpractice?
+Is Nursing Home Neglect Malpractice?

-Is Nursing Home Neglect Medical Malpractice?
+Is Nursing Home Neglect Malpractice?

 Nursing home residents often require medical attention to remain comfortable.
 Some nursing homes fail to provide their residents with consistent attention, though, let alone the medical care they need to overcome infections, pain, and discomfort.